bert82503/jedis-x/README.md

 jedis-x
 =======

-Jedis-x is a [Redis](http://redis.io) Java client and an extension of [Jedis](https://github.com/xetorthio/jedis), can detect and remove the failed node automatically, also can add the failed node that back to normal automatically.<br>
+Jedis-x is a [Redis](http://redis.io) Java client and an extension of [Jedis](https://github.com/xetorthio/jedis).
+It was primarily built to detect and remove the failed node automatically, also add the failed node that back to normal automatically.<br>

 #Reference
 [1] [Redis](http://redis.io)<br>